gergelyk/plany/docs/date_specs.md

 Triple consists of one, two or three integers separated by `/`.
 Following logic applies:

-- Single digit denotes day of a month if it is lower or equal 31.
+- Single integer denotes day of a month if it is lower or equal 31.
 Otherwise it denotes a year.
-- Two digits denote a month and day of that month if the first digit is lower or equal 12.
+- Two integers denote a month and day of that month if the first digit is lower or equal 12.
 Otherwise they denote a year and month.
-- Three digits denote a year, month and day respectively.
+- Three integers denote a year, month and day respectively.

 ### Prefix